strongswan/strongswan/src/libcharon/plugins/vici/README.md

 ### unload-shared() ###

-Unload a previously loaded shared IKE PSK, EAP or XAuth secret by its unique identifier.
+Unload a previously loaded shared IKE PSK, EAP, XAuth or NTLM secret by its unique identifier.

 	{
 		id = <unique identifier of the shared key to unload>